-This Corporate Governance Statement has been approved by the Board and is accurate and up to date as at 30 June 2017.
+This Corporate Governance Statement has been approved by the Board and is accurate and up to date as at 30 June 2018 unless a later date is specified.

-This Corporate Governance Statement makes various references to information contained in the Company's 2017 Annual Report (Annual Report).
+This Corporate Governance Statement makes various references to information contained in the Company's 2018 Annual Report (Annual Report).
 A full copy of the Annual Report can be viewed here.